The Native

 Thursday, 16 February 2023

-My Last Supper (or A Dish Too Far!)
+My Last Supper (or a Dish Too Far!)

+Those of you familiar with this blog will appreciate the considerable influence Dorothy, my late maternal grandmother, had on both my cooking and, more generally, on my overall attitude to food.
+For the newcomers amongst you, Dot was something of a domestic goddess (take a look at my article on lambs hearts).
 Her food was simple, certainly, quintessentially English, quite definitely, but no one could ever describe my grandmother's cooking as plain!
 Her ability to produce richly flavoured, traditional dishes from a few simple ingredients was legendary and one of the abiding memories of my formative years.
 Though she never strayed far from what were then perceived as traditional English flavours and cooking methods, she had an innate understanding of the qualities of each individual ingredient and how best to combine them.
 Cheaper cuts of meat and offal featured prominently; hearts, livers and the kidneys of various beasts, along with a strange 'offal of the sea' - herring milts!
 This tea time treat, innocuously referred to simply as 'soft roe', was eagerly anticipated.
 Floured, fried in beef dripping and served with just a sprinkle of malt vinegar, a little salt and a few slices of fresh bread and butter (cut so thinly they were almost translucent), they were an absolute treat!
 To this day, a piping hot plate of delicious fried herring milts is still my ultimate 'last supper' dish.
 Understandably, no mention was ever made to my 8 year old self, as I awaited my tea with excited anticipation, of the milt's specific biological purpose!!!

 The Recipes